Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 Trade real money

-Yes, you need to paper trade any new strategy that you develop before you go live trading.
+Yes, you need to paper trade any new strategy you develop before going to live trading.
 But to see and “feel” what you are doing, you need to feel the joy of gains and the pain of losses.

 Pull up some charts and look at patterns and movements.
 What happens after a big move?
 What happens after a surge in volume?
 What happens in commodities after a big move in the USD?